Registering an Adult as a British Citizen through Residency

 Frequently Asked Questions

-Do I need to pass the Life in the UK test for registration?
+Do I need to pass the Life in the UK or English language test?

-Can I apply if I’ve been in the UK for less than five years?
+Can I apply if I’ve lived in the UK for less than five years?

 What’s the difference between registration and naturalisation?